Milwaukee Road: Final bankruptcy

 Between 1974 and 1977, the Milwaukee Road lost $100 million, and the company filed for its third bankruptcy in 42 years on December 19, 1977.
 Judge Thomas R. McMillen presided over the bankruptcy until the Milwaukee Road's sale in 1985.
 The railroad's primary problem was that it possessed too much physical plant for the revenue it generated.
 In 1977, it owned 10074 mi of track, and 36% of that mileage produced a mere 14% of the company's yearly revenue.
 The approach taken by the bankruptcy trustees was to sell or abandon unprofitable or marginally profitable lines, leaving a much smaller railroad which could be profitable.
 Outright liquidation was considered, but not pursued.

 In 1980, the secondary line between Marquette, Iowa and Rapid City, South Dakota on its section between Mitchell and Kadoka was embargoed and then acquired by the South Dakota Department of Transportation.

-Between 1977 and 1984, route distance was reduced to a quarter from its peak and a third from its total in 1977, shrinking to 3023 mi.
-The most extensive abandonment eliminated the Milwaukee Road's transcontinental service to the West Coast.
-While the Burlington Northern merger generated more traffic on this route, it was only enough to wear out the deteriorating track, not enough to pay for rebuilding.
-This forced trains to slow at many locations due to bad track.
-A final attempt to devise a plan to rehabilitate the Pacific Extension under the Milwaukee Road Restructuring Act failed.
-Operations ended west of Miles City, Montana, on February 29, 1980.